FilmColors/VIAN/_docs/source/whats_new/latest.rst

 * Backups implemented
 * Cutting Segments (and Merging) implmeneted
 * Synchronous Save and Load of Stream
+* Subtitles can be chosen again

 Hot-Fixes
 *********
 * OSX Error in Streaming solved (0.4.6)
+* Checking Project integrity on Start-Up (0.4.7)

 * :ref:`genindex`
 * :ref:`modindex`